Questions

 How do you get rid of a plant virus?

-READ ALSO: What is called black box?
+READ ALSO: Why is fried rice called fried rice?

 Thermotherapy followed by shoot tip culture was the most frequently used method for virus eradication from plants including herbaceous crops and woody species.
 Some examples of successful virus eradication by thermotherapy followed by shoot tip culture are listed in Table 1.